 Audi A3 Generations

-Below is a comprehensive table that lays out the different generations of the Audi A3 from 2006 to the present.
+Below is a detailed table that breaks down the different generations of the Audi A3 from 2006 to the present.

 Generation | Years |